lfurman/The-AI-Engineer-Challenge/frontend/README.md

 2. **API connection issues**: Make sure your FastAPI backend is running
 3. **Styling not loading**: Check that Tailwind CSS is properly configured

+#### Windows-Specific Issues 🪟

+4. **"npm is not recognized"**:
+   - Make sure Node.js is installed and added to PATH
+   - Restart your terminal after installing Node.js
+   - Try running `node --version` to verify installation

+5. **Permission errors**:
+   - Run PowerShell as Administrator if needed
+   - Check Windows Defender isn't blocking npm operations
+   - Ensure your user account has write permissions to the project folder

+6. **Port already in use**:
+   - Use `netstat -ano | findstr :3000` to find what's using port 3000
+   - Kill the process with `taskkill /PID <PID>` or restart your computer

 ### Getting Help

 - Check the browser console for error messages
 - Verify your API key is correct
 - Ensure your backend is accessible from the frontend

+#### Windows Users - Additional Help 🪟

+- **Check Windows Event Viewer** for system-level errors
+- **Use Windows Terminal** (available in Microsoft Store) for a better terminal experience
+- **Git Bash** provides a Unix-like environment if you're more comfortable with Linux commands
+- **WSL2** is great for advanced users who want full Linux compatibility

 ## 🤝 Contributing